 - 18 years old and over, seriously mentally ill, and a San Mateo County resident

 - Have a history of not following through with treatment for

-- having been hospitalized and/or incarcerated two or more times within the last 3 years.
+- having been hospitalized and/or receipt of services in a forensic or other mental health unit of a correctional facility two or more times within the last 3 years.

 - Were previously offered treatment on a voluntary basis and refused it, and whose health is quickly declining.